Worldpay/Worldpay-CommerceTools-RAFT/resources/docs/DeploymentGuide.md

 Deployment involves several steps:

 1. Deploy the commercetools model extensions, adding the custom fields and states to the commercetools project
-    1. Customer extension: adds the raftTokenizedCards property
+    1. Customer extension: adds the cardOnFileTokens property
     1. Payment extension: adds the custom fields for RAFT
     1. Payment interaction extension: adds the RAFT interface interaction
     1. Payment states: adds the custom payment states that support progressing the payment